Last modified: September 20, 2021

 1. Provision of the Services.

-1.2 Console.
-Google will provide the Services to Customer.
-As part of receiving the Services, Customer will have access to the Admin Console, through which Customer may administer the Services.
+1.2 Admin Console.
+Customer will have access to the Admin Console, through which Customer may manage its use of the Services.

 (i) is commercially reasonable;

-(iii) does not expand the scope of or remove any restrictions on Google's processing of Customer Personal Data, as described in Section 5.2 (Scope of Processing) of the Data Processing and Security Terms; and
+(iii) does not expand the scope of or remove any restrictions on Google's processing of "Customer Personal Data," as described in the "Scope of Processing" Section of the Data Processing and Security Terms; and

 (iv) does not otherwise have a material adverse impact on Customer's rights under the Data Processing and Security Terms.

-If Google makes a material change to the Data Processing and Security Terms in accordance with this Section, Google will post the modification to the URL containing those terms.
+If Google makes a material change to the Data Processing and Security Terms in accordance with this Section 1.4(c) (Modifications: To the Data Processing and Security Terms), Google will post the change at the webpage containing the Data Processing and Security Terms.

 2. Payment Terms.

-2.2 Online Billing.
-At the end of the applicable Fee Accrual Period, Google will issue an electronic bill to Customer for all charges accrued above the Fee Threshold based on (i) Customer's use of the Services during the previous Fee Accrual Period (including, if any, the relevant Fee for TSS set forth in the Fees definition below); (ii) any Reserved Units selected; (iii) any Committed Purchases selected; and/or (iv) any Package Purchases selected.
-For use above the Fee Threshold, Customer will be responsible for all Fees up to the amount set in the Account and will pay all Fees in the currency set forth in the invoice.
+2.1 Online Billing.
+At the end of the applicable Fee Accrual Period or as otherwise stated by Google in the Admin Console, Google will issue an electronic bill to Customer for all charges based on Customer's use of the Services during the applicable Fee Accrual Period (including, if applicable, the relevant Fees for TSS).
+Customer will pay all Fees in the currency stated in the invoice.
 If Customer elects to pay by credit card, debit card, or other non-invoiced form of payment, Google will charge (and Customer will pay) all Fees immediately at the end of the Fee Accrual Period.
-If Customer elects to pay by invoice (and Google agrees), all Fees are due as set forth in the invoice.
+If Customer elects to pay by invoice (and Google agrees), all Fees are due as stated in the invoice.
 Customer's obligation to pay all Fees is non-cancellable.
 Google's measurement of Customer's use of the Services is final.
 Google has no obligation to provide multiple bills.
 Payments made via wire transfer must include the bank information provided by Google.
-If Customer has entered into the Agreement with GCL, Google may collect payments via Google Payment Limited, a company incorporated in England and Wales with offices at Belgrave House, 76 Buckingham Palace Road, London, SW1W 9TQ, United Kingdom.
+If Customer has entered into the Agreement with Google Commerce Limited, Google may collect payments via Google Payment Limited, a company incorporated in England and Wales with offices at Belgrave House, 76 Buckingham Palace Road, London, SW1W 9TQ, United Kingdom.

 3. Customer Obligations.